Tomobodo/extension-admob/README.md

 **Prerequisites on Android**

-You'll need to include [google-play-services](https://github.com/TBaudon/google-play-services-openfl) haxelib in your project BEFORE admob-openfl.
+You'll need to include [google-play-services](https://github.com/TBaudon/google-play-services-openfl) haxelib in your project BEFORE admob.

 **Prerequisites on iOS**